Frequently asked questions by Mum and Dad:

 Ladies generally like to dress for a smart occasion and gentlemen usually wear a jacket with a collared shirt and tie.
 Whilst this style of dress is preferred in the King Edward VII Enclosure during the Jumps season, it is not compulsory.

 Flat and Jumps season

-Whilst we encourage racegoers to wear smart clothing, no formal dress code applies in the Queen Anne Enclosure during either the Flat or Jumps season.
-Bare chests are not permitted at any time.
+Whilst we encourage racegoers to wear smart dress befitting of the occasion, no formal dress code applies in the Queen Anne Enclosure during either the Flat or Jumps season, with the exception of Royal Ascot.

-Please note that fancy dress, novelty and branded or promotional clothing is not permitted at Ascot Racecourse.
+Please note that fancy dress, replica football shirts or bare chests are not permitted at Ascot Racecourse.

 For further information and Royal Ascot dress codes visit www.ascot.co.uk

 We have a range of options to suit all tastes from Food on the Go, Casual and Fine Dining, Bespoke Packages and Private Boxes.
 For further details please visit www.ascot.co.uk